-- The Chellington Federation seeks to protect children/ young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - In accordance with the Prevent Duty placed upon the school by the Counter Terrorism and Security Act 2015 we understand the specific need to safeguard children, young people and families from violent extremism.
-The Chellington Federation is clear that this exploitation and radicalisation should be viewed as a safeguarding concern. - The Chellington Federation values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+- Eversholt Lower School seeks to protect children/ young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - In accordance with the Prevent Duty placed upon the School by the Counter Terrorism and Security Act 2015 we understand the specific need to safeguard children, young people and families from violent extremism.
+Eversholt Lower School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern. - Eversholt Lower School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
 Both children/young people and teachers have the right to speak freely and voice their opinions.
 However, free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.
-Essential to this school are the fundamental British Values of Democracy, Rule of Law, Equality of Opportunity, Freedom of

-Speech and the rights of all women and men to live free from persecution of any kind and it would be expected that views and opinions expressed would be commensurate with these.

-Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix Six.
+Essential to this School are the fundamental British Values of Democracy, Rule of Law, Equality of Opportunity, Freedom of Speech and the rights of all women and men to live free from persecution of any kind and it would be expected that views and opinions expressed would be commensurate with these. - Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix Six.

-Risk reduction
+Risk reduction.

-- The school governors, the Executive Head Teacher and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children/young people by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy. - In addition, the school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the prevent duty.
-Please see Appendix Thirteen.
-This risk assessment will be reviewed as part of the annual s175 return that is monitored by the local authority and the BBSCP. - In accordance with the Prevent Duty, Sarah Bush is the Single Point of Contact (SPoC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism. - When any member of staff has concerns that a child/young person may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the DSL if this is not the same person.
-Concerns must be recorded on the school's safeguarding referral form. - If a child/young person is thought to be at risk of radicalisation, a referral will be made using the National Prevent Referral Form which shall be sent directly to the Police.
-The referral form can be found here. - Initial advice may be sought from The Channel Team or Bedford Borough's Integrated Front Door (IFD). - In all cases, in accordance with advice provided from the Channel Team or the Integrated Front Door, the school will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children/young people assessed as being vulnerable to radicalisation. - If the school are concerned that a child/young person may be at risk of significant harm in relation to radicalisation or involvement in violent extremism, a child protection referral will be made to Children's Social Care.
+- The School governors, the Head Teacher/Principal and the DSL will assess the level of risk within the School and put actions in place to reduce that risk.
+Risk assessment may include consideration of the School's RE curriculum, SEND policy, assembly policy, the use of School premises by external agencies, integration of children/young people by gender and SEN, anti-bullying policy and other issues specific to the School's profile, community and philosophy. - In addition, the School Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the prevent duty.
+Please see Appendix Twelve. - In accordance with the Prevent Duty, <Name> is the Single Point of Contact (SPoC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism. - When any member of staff has concerns that a child/young person may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the DSL if this is not the same person.
+Concerns must be recorded on the School's safeguarding referral form.

+- If a child/young person is thought to be at risk of radicalisation, a referral will be made using the National Prevent Referral Form which shall be sent directly to the Police.
+The referral form can be found here. - Initial advice may be sought from Bedfordshire Police Prevent | Bedfordshire Police (beds.police.uk) or Central Bedfordshire's Access and Referral HUB. - In all cases, in accordance with advice provided from the Channel Team or the Access and Referral team, the School will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children/young people assessed as being vulnerable to radicalisation. - If the School are concerned that a child/young person may be at risk of significant harm in relation to radicalisation or involvement in violent extremism, a child protection referral will be made to Children's Social Care.